pmangalapally/github.io/assets/projects/projects.md

 #metricsmatter - Built/assisted pipelines for data summarizations for several dashboards, examples are Encounters rolling 24th months summary, Trend dashboard for executives to view claims, encounters trends & Enterprise Encounters Error Management completeness, timeliness, accuracy, and rejections/scrubs dashboards.
 you can't manage what you can't measure.
 Differentiate data vs quality/good data.
+**Automation:**
-Automation: Identify terminated employees' EDM logins by looking up EDM login (email/network id) against Active Directory to term in EDM as well.
+Identify terminated employees' EDM logins by looking up EDM login (email/network id) against Active Directory to term in EDM as well.
+Developed PowerShell scripts to scan for EDM active users against active directory to identify inactive in AD or users who changed departments to revoke user's permission to EDM product.

 EDM files are generated and cleaned up for file generation for data corrections and generate files.
-The previous set of files and new files submissions resulted in duplicate rejections at the Encounters processing agency.
+The previous set of files and new file submissions resulted in duplicate rejections at the Encounters processing agency.
 Developed a process to scan for files in a configured directory recursively with matching file name regex and lookup those file names (in some cases we read Interchange Control# from ISA13) against the database table to move invalid files to a different directory and notified users.

 Enrollment Consolidated Inventory Control System.
 Workflow Inventory Reconciliation Enrollment System (WIRES) - Words changed in the name to make up the acronym.
 The purpose of the application is to maintain Enrollment error reconciliation.